ruiiya/lite-albion-market/README.md

 For best results, visit the marketplace in each city to collect current prices.

-### Market Application
+### Market Application (CLI)

-To analyze and view market data:
+To analyze and view market data in the command-line interface:

 ```bash
 run_market_app.bat